• Free shipping on all orders

 It is common for new hobbyists to throw a betta fish in a bowl or vase and assume that the fish will be happy, only to find them wasting away in their bowl and displaying no activity other than pacing.
 Small bodies of water cause toxins to build up quickly in the water, which will ultimately hurt your fish.
 These small spaces also cause immense stress to the Betta.
 Stress can bring on an abundance of illnesses and generally shorten your betta’s lifespan by years.
 It is not uncommon for a betta to suddenly die when they are in poor housing situations.

 Bettas require an aquarium that’s at least 5 gallons in size.
-They also require the space to be heated and filtered, and require enrichment in the form of plants, safe ornaments, and ideally, a nest anchor as well (for males).
+They also require the space to be heated and filtered and require enrichment in the form of plants, safe ornaments, and ideally, a nest anchor as well (for males).
 A heater should always be running in the tank.
 The temperature setting on the heater should be at around 28 °C (82.4 °F).

-Bettas are naturally inquisitive and respond well to have new items placed in their aquarium and enjoy exploring their environment frequently.
+Bettas are naturally inquisitive respond well to have new items placed in their aquarium and enjoy exploring their environment frequently.

 DIY Low Tech Planted Tank for a Betta Fish